Outstanding Online Education Commentary Award for our blogs to encourage UK students to study abroad

-Since leaving public relations with a UK university, I’ve focused on helping European universities and organisations talk to UK students and stakeholders about studying abroad.
-My reasoning: If Britain is to end of its ‘love-hate’ relationship with our European partners it would help if more students studied abroad to absorb foreign cultures.
+Bit of background: Since leaving public relations with a UK university at the end of 2011, Nic focused on helping European universities and organisations talk to UK students and stakeholders about studying abroad.
+His reasoning: If Britain is to end of its ‘love-hate’ relationship with our European partners it would help if more students studied abroad to absorb foreign cultures.

-Hence the start of my blogging about cross-border student mobility, under the alias of EuprioNic.
+Hence the start of blogging about cross-border student mobility, under the alias of EuprioNic.

 De La Cour Communications

-De la Cour Communications was established at the start of 2012 to provide strategic public relations advice and editorial support to European organisations who wanted to communicate with British audiences.
+De la Cour Communications was established at the start of 2012 to provide strategic public relations advice and editorial services, from blogs and features to copy-editing, for European organisations wishing to communicate with British audiences.

 Our first consultancy project was for Linköping University (LiU) in 2012.
 Like other Swedish universities, it suffered a dramatic fall in international students after full-cost fees were introduced to non-EU students in 2011.
-It hopes to continue the international flavour on campus by attracting more students from the UK and other EU countries, who can still study in Sweden for free.
-Work for them included market research, a communications audit and English-language copy and editing for their international recruitment team.
+It hopes to continue the international flavour on campus by attracting more students from the UK and other EU countries who can still study in Sweden for free.
+Our services included market research in UK recruitment opportunities, a communications audit and renewal of LiU’s English-language marketing materials for their international recruitment team.

-So this website is both a blog – offering insights on student mobility – and a news service about UK and European HE.
-It is backed by twitter activities, via the @delacour_comms business feed and my @EuprioNic personal tweets, and, through my online comms work for the European Universities Public Relations & Information Officers association (@EUPRIO) and (http://euprio.eu) which I also blog for.
+So our website is both a blog – offering insights on student mobility – and a news service about UK and European Higher education (HE).
+It is supported by twitter activities, via the @delacour_comms business feed and the more personal @EuprioNic tweets.

-Since launching the consultancy, I’ve worked with a range of UK universities and European higher education industry bodies – sometimes promoting student mobility, sometimes providing strategic marketing intelligence and advice on targeting specific audiences.
-But all the time drawing on my award-winning public relations and journalistic skills, using both traditional and new media –
+Since launching the consultancy, Nic has worked with a range of UK universities and European higher education industry bodies – sometimes promoting student mobility, sometimes providing strategic marketing intelligence and advice on targeting specific audiences.
+But all the time drawing on award-winning public relations and journalistic skills, using a blend of traditional and new media.

 Founder of De la Cour Communications